NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 The Bottom Line

 NEC 220.87 lets the electrician use real utility data instead of a calculated estimate to size an existing service for a new load.
 For an occupied dwelling with 12 months of utility history (or a 30-day recording under the exception), the math is existing demand at 125 percent, plus the new EV load, compared to the service rating.
-The result is almost always more headroom than the NEC 220.82 Optional Method shows, because real-world peak demand is almost always lower than the conservative appliance-by-appliance estimate.
+The result can be higher or lower than a calculated Article 220 result; the actual record and applicable code decide it.

 Jason Walls